Consumer Medicine Information

 a sterile injection product.
 Practising safe sex (ie. Using condoms) can lower the

-risk STI transmission, including HIV through sexual contact.
+risk of STI transmission, including HIV through sexual contact.

 You must tell your doctor if you have allergies to: